vatsayu/OverTheWire-Ctf/README.markdown

 ## Contact

-If you have questions, want to geek out about CTFs, or need a hint, feel free to reach out via GitHub issues or find me on [insert your preferred platform, e.g., X, Discord, etc.].
+If you have questions, want to geek out about CTFs, or need a hint, feel free to reach out via GitHub issues or find me on https://github.com/vatsayu.
 Happy hacking, and have fun storming the castle!